Mlaiel/iacherie/mobile/store_assets/android/metadata/play_store_description.md

 ## 🌟 **What Users Say**

-*"Ainflue changed my content game completely.
+*"IA Chérie changed my content game completely.
 From creation to protection to analytics - everything in one app!"* - Sarah M., Lifestyle Blogger

 *"Finally, an app that understands the creator economy.
 The AI protection saved me thousands in lost revenue."* - Marcus L., Tech Reviewer